Tuesday, 29 March 2011

 No wonder that George Fox, the Quaker, found the Ranters, ‘were very rude, and stirred up the rude people against us.’

-Bradstock offers little insight into the social origins of any leaders of the various groups.
-Gerrard Winstanley leader of the Diggers was a businessman and that his radicalism coincided with one of the most revolutionary chapters in English history but that merely points out that at certain times men and women are moved by such profound events such as wars and revolution and that their thoughts during peaceful times sometimes move at glacial speed during revolutions they speed up dramatically.
+It is a shame that Bradstock offers little insight into the social origins of any leaders of the various groups.
+Gerrard Winstanley leader of the Diggers was a businessman, and his radicalism coincided with one of the most revolutionary chapters in English history.

-4. The Lost Ranters ?
-A Critique of J C Davis by C Hill
+The Lost Ranters?
+A Critique of J. C. Davis-Christopher Hill

 Wednesday, 23 March 2011